L00Cyph3r/Screeps/docs/config.md

 # Config
 - ## Memory variables
 In memory, there are variables that control some elements of the script, here's the list.

+  - #### <a name="config-rooms"></a>`rooms`
+    - type: `array`
+    - default: `{}`
+    - example: `Memory.rooms[0] = "N12E34"`

+    This is the array that holds all of your room-names.
+This is used to manage defences and stuff across all of your rooms.
+It also helps to find certain objects when there is no relevant creep or spawn available.
+    `Note`: This should be set before continuing any further, as this might produce erors.

   - #### `minimumEnergyNewCreep`
     - type: `integer`
     - default: `Game.spawns.Spawn1.energyCapacity`